 List of Suggested Businesses to Operate from Belize:

-Is I said above, the best bet is for your your business to be providing a service from Belize to people and/or companies outside of Belize.
+As I said above, the best bet is for your business to be providing a service from Belize to people and/or companies outside of Belize.
 So, internet marketing, lead generation, call centers, import and wholesale of goods, software development, etc. are all good candidates.
 Here are the most popular businesses in Belize.

 - Research and development;